-Special assessment conditions effectively managed The school continues to manage all Special Assessment Conditions (SAC) processes effectively.
-Students who may be entitled to use these conditions to remove barriers to achievement are identified early, and appropriate and timely applications are made for them.
-Staff interviewed were well informed of which students had special assessment conditions, what the conditions are, and how the support they are entitled to can be obtained.
+Special assessment conditions are effectively managed The school continues to effectively manage all Special Assessment Conditions (SAC) processes.
+Students that may be entitled to use these conditions to remove barriers to achievement are identified early, and appropriate and timely applications are made for them.
+Staff interviewed were well informed of which students had special assessment conditions, what the condition are, and how the support they are entitled to can be obtained.